The open dihypergraph dichotomy for generalized Baire spaces and its applications: Introduction

-Note that $G$ has a $\kappa$-perfect complete subgraph if and only if there exists a continuous homomorphism from the complete graph $\gK{{}^\kappa 2}$ to $G$.\footnote{See Corollary \ref{homomorphisms and perfect homogeneous subgraphs}.} Thus, $\OGD_\kappa(X)$ can be formulated for arbitrary topological spaces as well.
-In the countable case,\footnote{I.e., for $\kappa=\omega$.} Carroy, Miller and Soukup introduced the \emph{box-open $\ddim$-dimensional dihypergraph dichotomy} as an analogue of $\OGD_\omega(X)$ in higher dimensions $\ddim$ \cite{CarroyMillerSoukup}.
+Note that $G$ has a $\kappa$-perfect complete subgraph if and only if there exists a continuous homomorphism from the complete graph $\gK{{}^\kappa 2}$ to $G$.\footnote{See Corollary \ref{homomorphisms and perfect homogeneous subgraphs}.} Thus, $\OGD_\kappa(X)$ can be formulated for arbitrary topological spaces as well. \todoo{added the sentence about naive generalizations} However, naive generalizations of $\OGD_\kappa(X)$ in higher dimensions fail.\footnote{See Subsection~\ref{subsection: examples}.} In the countable case,\footnote{I.e., for $\kappa=\omega$.} Carroy, Miller and Soukup introduced the \emph{box-open $\ddim$-dimensional dihypergraph dichotomy} as an analogue of $\OGD_\omega(X)$ in higher dimensions $\ddim$ \cite{CarroyMillerSoukup}.
 We now consider its analogue for regular infinite cardinals $\kappa$ with $\kappa^{<\kappa}=\kappa$.

 Let $X$ be any set and $\ddim$ a set of size at least $2$.
 A \emph{$\ddim$-dihypergraph}\footnote{I.e., a \emph{$\ddim$-dimensional directed hypergraph}.} on $X$ is a subset $H$ of ${}^\ddim X$ consisting of non-constant sequences.
 A subset of $X$ is \emph{$H$-independent} if it contains no hyperedges, \footnote{See Subsection~\ref{subsection: dihypergraphs} for the precise definitions of the concepts discussed in this paragraph.} and a \emph{$\kappa$-coloring} of $H$ is a partition of $X$ into at most $\kappa$ many disjoint $H$-independent sets.
 A \emph{homomorphism} from one $\ddim$-dihypergraph to another is a map that takes hyperedges to hyperedges.
 We write elements of ${}^\ddim X$ as $\bar{x}=\langle x_i : i\in\ddim\rangle$.
-Let $\dhH\ddim$ denote the following $\ddim$-dihypergraph on~${}^\kappa\ddim$ (see Figure \ref{figure: dhgrs on kappa^kappa}): \todon{In the next figure, ``abovecaptionskip'' (distance between figure and caption) and ``intextsep'' (distance between text and figure) were set LOCALLY.
+Let $\dhH\ddim$ denote the following $\ddim$-dihypergraph on~${}^\kappa\ddim$ (see Figure \ref{figure: dhgrs on kappa^kappa}).
+We call this the \emph{dihypergraph of uniformly splitting sequences.} \todon{In the next figure, ``abovecaptionskip'' (distance between figure and caption) and ``intextsep'' (distance between text and figure) were set LOCALLY.
 Remove before submitting to journal?} { }

 We will understand $d$ as a discrete topological space and equip ${}^\kappa d$ with the ${<}\kappa$-box topology.
 Ordinals are equipped with the discrete topology.
 If $X$ is a subset of the $\kappa$-Baire space, then ${}^\ddim X$ is equipped with the box-topology unless otherwise stated.